mahnoor-ali/mahnoor-ali/README.md

  <h3>🚀 About Me </h3>

-🌱 I have been into web development.
-(1 year experience working on .NET) and currently learning MERN stack.
+🌱 I have been into web development. (experienced in working with .NET) and currently learning MERN stack.

 🌱 I know Android app development(Java/Kotlin), Machine Learning and Computer Vision.
 But currently I am interested in full stack web development.